-People are being warned to be wary of scammers pretending to be from the NHS as coronavirus contact tracing launches in the UK.
+People are being warned to be wary of scammers pretending to be from NHS Covid-19 contact tracing services.

-It’s feared fraudsters will pretend to be from NHS contact tracing services to con people into handing over personal details.
+Fraudsters are pretending to be from NHS contact tracing services to con people into handing over money and personal details.

-Contact tracing works by asking people who have tested positive for the virus to share the details of others who they have been in contact with who could have caught it from them.
+Contact tracing works by asking people who have tested positive for the virus to share the details of others who they have recently been in contact with.

-This is exactly the kind of information fraudsters want and need in order to trick people out of their money, making the service an ideal target.
+But this is exactly the kind of information criminals want in order to trick people out of their money, making the service an ideal target for scammers to hijack.

-The National Cyber Security Centre (NCSC) said the public has sent it 600,000 scam emails since the start of the pandemic, all trying to use confusion and worry around the outbreak to their advantage.
+The National Cyber Security Centre (NCSC) said it received 600,000 reports about scam emails in the first three months of the pandemic, all trying to take advantage of the confusion and worry around the virus outbreak.

 Here, Which? looks at how the official NHS contact tracing service works and how you can tell a real message from a fake one.